-Finally, I recommend that each topic have on its own dedicated page, like Wikipedia’s content model.
-Trying to discuss multiple topics on a single, scrolling page with jump links is a common practice with glossary sections across the Web, but to me it dilutes the effectiveness of that page as an expert resource on a targeted topic for your audience.
+Finally, each topic should have on its own dedicated page, like Wikipedia’s content model.
+Trying to discuss multiple topics on a single, scrolling page with jump links is a common practice with glossary sections across the Web.
+However, this dilutes the effectiveness of the page as an expert resource for your audience.

 Where to Host Glossary Page Content on Your Site

-One of the most common questions I get asked by clients is “where should these glossary pages live on my site?”
+Where should these glossary pages live on a site?
 Here are some guidelines to follow: